 - If no role is assigned, then the user can only access course content (resources, files, etc.).
 Course activities (e.g., forums, assignments, quizzes) are not accessible.
 The user will also not appear in the gradebook.

-The “switch roles” feature in CLE allows instructor to switch temporarily to another role from the user menu 'Switch role' so that they can see what the course would look like to someone with that role.
+The “switch roles” feature in CLE allows users with Manager roles to switch temporarily to another role from the user menu 'Switch role' so that they can see what the course would look like to someone with that role.
 Switching roles is not perfect because you remain the same user, and your user may not have things like grades, which will make some student views look different than a real student might see.

 Please follow these instructions to view your CLE site in a different role: